juanardanaz/coffee-store/README.md

 # Responsive Delivery landing page

-This is a practise of a Coffe Store Landing Page, based on the design made by [Bedimcode] (https://github.com/bedimcode).
+This is a practise of a Coffe Store Landing Page, based on the design made by [Bedimcode](https://github.com/bedimcode).

 ## Table of contents